Controlling the false discovery rate via knockoffs: Introduction

 \subsection{Outline of the paper}

-The rest of this paper is organized as follows:\begin{itemize} \item \secref{mainresults} introduces the more general form of our variable selection procedure, and gives some theoretical properties of the procedure that will allow for FDR control. \item \secref{compare} discusses some related methods and strategies for FDR control for variable selection.
-We compare our proposal to permutation-based methods, to the Benjamini-Hochberg (BHq) procedure and some of its variants, and to other methods.
-In particular, \secref{simulations} presents simulations demonstrate that the method is effective in practice, and performs well compared to the BHq and related procedures. \item In \secref{exper}, we present an application of the knockoff method to real data where the task is to find mutations in the HIV-1 protease or reverse transcriptase that are associated with drug resistance. \item \secref{sequential} moves to a more general problem of sequential hypothesis testing---we show that our approach is an example of a procedure for controlling FDR in a sequential hypothesis testing problem. \item Some proofs are deferred to \secref{proofs}. \item In \secref{discussion} we close the paper with a discussion outlining possible extensions of this work. \end{itemize}
+The rest of this paper is organized as follows: \begin{itemize} \item In Section~\ref{sec:mainresults}, we introduce the more general form of our variable selection procedure and give some theoretical properties of the procedure that will allow for FDR control. \item In Section~\ref{sec:compare} we discuss some related methods and strategies for FDR control for variable selection.
+We compare our proposal to permutation-based methods, to the Benjamini--Hochberg (BHq) procedure and some of its variants and to other methods.
+In particular, in Section~\ref{sec:simulations}, we present simulations to demonstrate that the method is effective in practice and performs well compared to the BHq and related procedures. \item In Section~\ref{sec:exper}, we present an application of the knockoff method to real data where the task is to find mutations in the HIV-1 protease or reverse transcriptase that are associated with drug resistance. \item In Section~\ref{sec:sequential}, we move to a more general problem of sequential hypothesis testing, and we show that our approach is an example of a procedure for controlling FDR in a sequential hypothesis testing problem.
+Some proofs are deferred to the supplementary materials \cite{knockoffsupplement}. \item In Section~\ref{sec:discussion} we close the paper with a discussion outlining possible extensions of this work. \end{itemize}

-\section{Knockoffs and FDR Control}
+\section{Knockoffs and FDR control}